 As vice director Rhian Ravenscroft explains, “It’s for supporters of women’s cycling, not just for women who cycle.”

-TCA board members (left to right) Lexi Brown, Roos Hoogeboom (Treasurer), Iris Slappendel (Executive Director), Rhian Ravenscroft (Vice Director), Gracie Elvin (Comms Director), Ashleigh Moolman Pasio (Rider Representative), and Lexi Brown (Admin and Comms Staff Member)
+TCA board members (left to right), Roos Hoogeboom (Treasurer), Iris Slappendel (Executive Director), Rhian Ravenscroft (Vice Director), Gracie Elvin (Comms Director), Ashleigh Moolman Pasio (Rider Representative), and Lexi Brown (Admin and Comms Staff Member)

 About The Cyclists’ Alliance